Ross Cohen, Licensed Professional Counselor

 • Feeling betrayed or rejected by a significant other

-• Family conflict or stress
+• Family conflict, stress, or dysfunction

 • Physical, verbal, emotional, or sexual abuse